ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ## Inferring on a dataset

-Once our SBI pipeline has been trained, it can be used to infer on an unseen dataset of generated maps and extract posterior distributions of the corresponding pulsar population parameters.
+Once our SBI pipeline has been trained (irrespective of the specific algorithm considered), it can be used to infer on an unseen dataset of generated maps and extract posterior distributions of the corresponding pulsar population parameters.
 The script `pypopsyn/learning/sbi_infer.py` allows us to take an experiment configuration file, a pretrained model, and a dataset, and run the inference.

 ### Configuration options